-Adequate Adequate to achieve the objectives of the building code.
+Amend 6 Nov 2008 Amend 5 Oct 2005 Adequate means Adequate to achieve the objectives of the Building Code.

-Amend 5 Oct 2005 Sections 8 and 9 of the Building Act 2004.
+Building has the meaning given to it by sections 8 and 9 of the Building Act 2004.

-- Exitway All parts of an escape route protected by fire or smoke separations, or by distance when exposed to open air, and terminating at a final exit. - Fire The state of combustion during which flammable materials burn producing heat, toxic gases, or smoke or flame or any combination of these. - Firecell Any space including a group of contiguous spaces on the same or different levels within a building, which is enclosed by any combination of fire separations, external walls, roofs, and floors.
+Exitway All parts of an escape route protected by fire or smoke separations, or by distance when exposed to open air, and terminating at a final exit.

+Fire The state of combustion during which flammable materials burn producing heat, toxic gases, or smoke or flame or any combination of these.

+Firecell Any space including a group of contiguous spaces on the same or different levels within a building, which is enclosed by any combination of fire separations, external walls, roofs, and floors.